ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 4. Why don't pass the throttling scope as a parameter?

+   The word "scope" can have different meanings: for example it can be an URL, or an authorization scope.
+   Since authorization is out of the scope of this document (see {{goals}}), and that we rely only on {{SEMANTICS}}, in {{goals}} we defined "scope" in terms of URL.

-   After a discussion on a [similar thread](https://github.com/httpwg/http-core/pull/317#issuecomment-585868767) we will probably add a new "RateLimit-Scope" field to this spec.
+   Since clients are not required to process quota policies (see {{receiving-fields}}), we could add a new "RateLimit-Scope" field to this spec.
+   See this discussion on a [similar thread](https://github.com/httpwg/http-core/pull/317#issuecomment-585868767)

+   Specific ecosystems can still bake their own prefixed parameters, such as `acme-auth-scope` or `acme-url-scope` and ensure that clients process them.
+   This behavior cannot be relied upon when communicating between different ecosystems.

-   I'm open to suggestions: comment on [this issue](https://github.com/ioggstream/draft-polli-ratelimit-headers/issues/70)
+   We are open to suggestions: comment on [this issue](https://github.com/ioggstream/draft-polli-ratelimit-headers/issues/70)

 5. Why using delay-seconds instead of a UNIX Timestamp?
    Why not using subsecond precision?